JUNE 6, 2022

 4. You formulate the guidelines and instructions

-Similarly, this helps move to your goal smoothly and with no confusion within a team.
+One of the advantages is that discovery helps move to your goal smoothly and with no confusion within a team.
 When everyone sticks to a plan, the work is done faster, more efficiently, with no missed deadlines, and cost overrun.
 Just imagine what would happen without a clear framework?
 Probably, the project development would be a real mess and chaos.

 5. You gather a team